 - Schedule pest control in your kitchen

-- Categorize plates, utensils and even cutting boards when handling raw meat, poultry and seafood specifically.
-When buying groceries, make sure they’re separate from other types of food.
+- Categorize plates, utensils, and even cutting boards when handling raw meat, poultry, and seafood specifically.
+When buying groceries, separate them from other types of food.
 Store them separately inside your refrigerator.

 - Store cleaning and chemical products away from the kitchen.

 - Use the FIFO (First In First Out) method when doing inventory.

 - Use a food thermometer to achieve the right temperature for cooking each type of food.
 For example: 62.8°C for whole cuts of meat and fin fish, 71.1°C for ground meat, and 73.9°C for poultry.

 - Store food six inches above the floor.